Golan Heights Law: In Israel

 Substantially, the law has mainly been criticized for potentially hindering future negotiations with Syria.
 Uzi Benziman of Haaretz stated that the law "is liable to pull the rug out from under Israel's primary political foundation - the Camp David Accords."

 Yitzhak Rabin of the Israeli Labor Party, who had served as Israeli Prime Minister from 1974 to 1977, and would later serve a second term from 1992 to 1995, stated that he opposed the timing of the law, but that he agreed that "the Golan Heights must be part of Israel and that even in a Syrian-Israeli peace treaty Israel should not go down from them."
 The Labor MKs who defied the party boycott were not disciplined.
 The Knesset voted against a motion of no confidence in Begin's government over the law by 57 to 47.

-Minister of Defence Ariel Sharon stated that Israel was "forced to pass the annexation law to make it clear to Washington that we will not return to the indefensible 1967 lines."
+Minister of Defence Ariel Sharon stated that Israel was "forced to pass the annexation law to make it clear to Washington that we will not return to the indefensible 1967 lines".
+This mirrors Israeli strategic arguments, including those linking control of the Golan Heights to important security consideration (e.g., territorial depth and regional military threats), and to the more general experience of persistent conflict with neighbouring in Arab states.

-Jewish Agency for Israel chair Rafael Kotlowitz called for the law to "kindle the spark of aliyah among diaspora youth," pledging that the Agency would "bring the word of the new law to the diaspora as a challenge and as a national goal, and we will do all we can to channel new olim to the Golan."
+Jewish Agency for Israel chair Rafael Kotlowitz called for the law to "kindle the spark of aliyah among diaspora youth", pledging that the Agency would "bring the word of the new law to the diaspora as a challenge and as a national goal, and we will do all we can to channel new olim to the Golan."
 Permanent Representative of Israel to the United Nations Yehuda Zvi Blum described the law as necessary "to regularize the situation" in the Golan Heights, saying that "all daily life on the Golan Heights, both of the Israeli residents and the Druze inhabitants, is with Israel."
 Israeli consul-general in New York City Naphtali Lau-Lavie stated that Israel could not "sit idly and not give its citizens and settlements on the Golan Heights the same civilian and juridical status that any other citizens now have."

 While the Israeli public at large, and especially the law's critics, viewed it as an annexation, the law avoids the use of the word.
 Prime Minister Menachem Begin responded to Amnon Rubinstein's criticism by saying, "You use the word 'annexation.'
-I do not use it," and noting that similar wording was used in a 1967 law authorizing the government to apply Israeli law to any part of the Land of Israel.
+I do not use it", and noting that similar wording was used in a 1967 law authorizing the government to apply Israeli law to any part of the Land of Israel.